Read the new HelpRansomware guide and you will learn how to restore files encrypted by ransomware and how a specialist can help you [GUIDE 2022].

 - Check your backups on site.
 Oftentimes, most of the data on site is manually deleted by the attacker or encrypted by the ransomware virus.

-Even if your files have been encrypted by ransomware, you may be able to recreate the data from a variety of sources as described below:
+Even if your files have been encrypted by ransomware, you may be able to restore encrypted files from a variety of sources as described below:

 - Recreate data from hard copies: this system is almost infallible.
 When you have physical copies of your data, you can manually reenter the data from hard copies on your computers and servers;